cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

   ![](/images/aws-s3_tutorial_5.jpg)

-- Drag the manifest file and dataset on the page and click `Upload`:
+- Drag the manifest file and image folder on the page and click `Upload`:

   ![](/images/aws-s3_tutorial_1.gif)